Tackling Sampling Noise in Physical Systems for Machine Learning Applications: Fundamental Limits and Eigentasks: Theoretical Analysis

-\subsection{Example: REC and Eigentasks for a Classical Optical Learning System}
+\subsection{Example: Resolvable Expressive Capacity and Eigentasks for a Classical Optical Learning System}

-} \rev{ Before presenting more involved examples of physical quantum systems, we discuss an example of the presented framework for noisy \textit{classical} dynamical systems, within the popular PNN platform of photonic ELM \cite{pierangeli_photonic_2021, ortin_unified_2015} and reservoir computing (RC)~\cite{Tanaka2019, dong_optical_2020}.
+Before presenting more involved examples of physical quantum systems, we discuss an example of the presented framework for noisy \textit{classical} dynamical systems, within the popular PNN platform of photonic ELM \cite{pierangeli_photonic_2021, ortin_unified_2015} and reservoir computing (RC)~\cite{Tanaka2019, dong_optical_2020}.
 The specific setup we consider is illustrated in Fig.\,\ref{fig:photonicEC}(a), where computation of inputs $\bm{u}$ is performed via the encoding, propagation, and measurement of propagating electromagnetic (EM) waves in a medium.
 Here the entire 3-D space is defined by coordinates $(q^1,q^2,q^3)$, and EM fields of wavelength $\lambda$ propagate in the $q^3$ direction.
-The electric field distribution is then completely defined by the position vector $\vec{d}$ defined in the plane orthogonal to the propagation direction, so that $\vec{d} = (q^1,q^2)$.~\footnote{We assume the validity of the parabolic approximation here.} }
+The electric field distribution is then completely defined by the position vector $\vec{d}$ defined in the plane orthogonal to the propagation direction, so that $\vec{d} = (q^1,q^2)$.~\footnote{We assume the validity of the parabolic approximation here.}

-\rev{ The input embedding of $\bm{u}$ is performed using a spatial light modular (SLM) that modulates the amplitude and/or phase of the electric field of the radiation as it passes through.
+The input embedding of $\bm{u}$ is performed using a spatial light modulator that modulates the amplitude and/or phase of the electric field of the radiation as it passes through.
 We will restrict this example to 1D inputs $u$ that are uniformly distributed, $p(u)=\mathrm{Unif}[-1,1]$.
 The scalar $u$ is then mapped to all the pixels of the SLM through a specific mapping discussed in Appendix~\ref{app:photonicRC1}.
 We consider this rather artificial input encoding for two reasons: for ease of visualization of the computed eigentasks (see \Fig{fig:photonicEC}), and to ensure the distribution is sufficiently sampled.
-In practice, only a finite number of values ($N$) can be i.i.d.~sampled from any input distribution, $u^{(n)} \sim p(u)$ for any $n \in [N]$; the expectation value $\Eu{f}$ is therefore approximated as $\frac{1}{N}\sum_n f(u^{(n)})$.
 In the simulation of the classical optical system we consider here, we choose $N=300$.
-This is also the number of input samples used in our analysis of qubit-based quantum systems in Sec.\,\ref{sec:ibmq}. }
+This is also the number of input samples used in our analysis of qubit-based quantum systems in Sec.\,\ref{sec:ibmq}.